How Our Consumption is Killing Poor Kids in Los Angeles

 “The ports’ offers to date have been so weak they would cut far less pollution than what they projected five years ago when the two cities updated their Clean Air Action Plan, according to the air district,” the LA Times wrote in a scathing editorial earlier this year.
 “What’s more, port officials want an agreement that lacks enforceable commitments and includes provisions that would allow them to walk away without meeting their obligations.”

 In other words, the port is hellbent on keeping the wheels of capitalism turning, no matter the impact on those unfortunate enough to breathe its exhaustive filth.
-No regulators will get in their way.
+No regulators will stand in their way.

 As I sit on a bench to catch the tail-end of a Little League practice, I notice two ballplayers scrambling to pull asthma inhalers from their bags, taking a couple of hits each before chugging down a sports drink.
 I can relate.
-I too developed a mild case of asthma since moving to Long Beach, which flares up in the dog days of summer when the air is humid and hot.
+I, too, developed a mild case of asthma since moving to Long Beach, which flares up in the dog days of summer when the air is humid and hot.
 As one of the kids walks passed me on the way to the parking lot, I ask if he normally has trouble breathing while playing ball.

 “I always take a few puffs after I run the bases,” he tells me as he drags his bat along the dirt behind him.
 “It sucks, but it usually just means I scored a run.”

-JOSHUA FRANK is the managing editor of CounterPunch.
-He is the author of the new book, Atomic Days: The Untold Story of the Most Toxic Place in America, published by Haymarket Books.
+JOSHUA FRANK is co-editor of CounterPunch and co-host of CounterPunch Radio.
+His latest book is Atomic Days: The Untold Story of the Most Toxic Place in America, published by Haymarket Books.
 He can be reached at joshua@counterpunch.org.
-You can troll him on Twitter @joshua__frank.
+You can troll him on Bluesky @joshuafrank.bsky.social